-The Annex to the Budget for the Full proposal has been developed by IHI JU in order for applicant consortium to specify their IKAA (if any).
-In the Annex to the budget, the 'IKAA' values need to be inserted manually and can only be filled in by the constituent and affiliated entities of the private members.
+The Annex to the budget and type of participants for the Full proposal has been developed by IHI JU in order for applicant consortium to specify their IKAA (if any).
+In this Annex, the 'IKAA' values need to be inserted manually and can only be filled in by the constituent and affiliated entities of the private members.
 This cost category is not editable for all other types of beneficiaries, contributing partners or associated partners.